mahmoudYsheliel/CoffeeTeria-SWE_project/CoffeeTeria_project/ReadMe.txt

 Project Goals:

 Streamline order processing and billing for coffee drinks and food items.
-Manage inventory for coffee beans, syrups, pastries, and other supplies.
+Manage inventory for coffee beans, syrups, and other supplies.
 Track customer purchases and preferences.